 Stakeholder Mapping Matrix as a Stakeholder Management Tool

-Now, let’s start with stakeholder definition.
+Now, let’s start with the stakeholder definition.
 As we mentioned above, stakeholders can be individuals, team members, groups, organizations who affect the project or are affected by the outcome of a project.
 They may be inside or outside the project and they can be classified into many categories such as executive stakeholders, technical stakeholders, marketing stakeholders, etc. Simply put, stakeholders are interested in the success of the project and they can influence the project’s success.
 As a project manager, if you don’t manage your stakeholders carefully, your life will be more difficult because they may slow down processes or they may come to you with never-ending demands.

 Once you have created the list of key project stakeholders and classified them according to their roles, the next step is to map the stakeholders accordingly.
 For better understanding, let’s review the example below;

 Assume that you are a project manager of a software development project.
-The project’s scope includes adding new features to an accounting software.
+The project’s scope includes adding new features to an accounting software tool.
 The duration of the project is ten months.
 Below are a few categories and example of stakeholders that you should deal with;

 - External Stakeholders: Government regulations, the client, executive sponsor (responsible for securing spending authority and resources in the client organization)

 - Internal Stakeholders: Project team members, designers, program manager, software developers, human resources.

 Stakeholder Management Tools

 In order to deal with your project’s stakeholders, you need to identify and classify them according to their power and interest.
 Before to start your project, you need to follow the stakeholder mapping process to map your stakeholders according to many criteria regarding your project’s requirements and stakeholder’s needs.

 Simply put, Stakeholder Mapping is a collaborative process of determining key project stakeholders and a stakeholder map is a visual presentation tool that demonstrates the stakeholders according to their influences and interests on the project.